iciclespider/mezzanine/README.rst

   * STYLE_BODY - Styles applied to the html in the TEMPLATE_STYLE template.
   * STYLE_PAGE - Styles applied to the html in the TEMPLATE_PAGE template.
-  * STYLE_CONTENTPAGE - Style applied to the html in the TEMPLATE_CONTENTPAGE
+  * STYLE_CONTENTPAGE - Style applied to the html in the TEMPLATE_CONTENTPAGE template.

-  template.
+Any of the above settings can be changed in the Settings to enable a different "theme" for that part of the rendered html page.

 An initial shell of a simple web site associated with the "localhost" domain showing an example of using most of the above Settings can be loaded by